junqiwu02/aita/README.md

 - [ ] Include other bg videos like: subway surfers, slime, cooking
 - [ ] Remove edit option and add option for multiple updates
 - [ ] Remotion for fast video preview and editing
+- [ ] UI cleanup + Add light mode and use dark: tailwind directive
+- [ ] Option for multiple updates and make the last update a conclusion